Marion Eugene Carl: Murder

 Carl returned to his native Oregon, where he and his wife Edna settled near Roseburg.
 Marion Carl's memoir, Pushing the Envelope, coauthored with his friend Barrett Tillman, was published in 1994.
 In 1998, at age 82, he was shot to death during a robbery, defending Edna from a home invader.
 Carl had entered his living room late one evening and had found an intruder pointing a shotgun at his wife and demanding money and car-keys.
 Carl lunged at the intruder who fired his weapon, the shot grazing Edna's head and leaving her injured.
-The attacker then turned the weapon on Carl, fatally shooting him and the former then fled, stealing cash and the couple's car.
+The attacker then turned the weapon on Carl, fatally shooting him and then fleeing, stealing cash and the couple's car.
 Carl was buried with full military honors at Arlington National Cemetery.

 His murderer, 19-year-old Jesse Fanus, was apprehended one week later.
 In April 1999, he was convicted on two counts of aggravated murder (and 11 additional felony charges) and sentenced to death.
 In 2003, his conviction and death sentence were upheld by the Oregon Supreme Court.
 In December 2011, the sentence was overturned based on the prisoner's inadequate legal representation.
 Fanus was sentenced to life in prison without the possibility of parole on May 7, 2015.

-Carl's widow Edna passed away in 2007.
+Carl's widow Edna died in 2007.
 His two children were Bruce and Lyanne.